 Once again, you will see a wide range of results here.
-For my Facebook Page, my average CPM is $.28.
+For my Facebook Page, my average CPM measures the cost per 1,000 impressions.
+It's a good metric to evaluate competition level and costs to reach your audience. is $.28.
 But if you run “Optimized” ads or ads on mobile devices, you could be looking at multiple dollars per thousand impressions.

 Quick Tip: Run identical ads, but one that is paid via CPC and one CPM.
 I tend to get the most bang for my buck using CPM, but if you are running an ad with a high barrier (selling an item), you may be better off with CPC.

 The metric that determines success or failure of a Facebook advertising campaign is Cost Per Action.
 An “action” is a Like, install, RSVP or some other desired activity.

 I’ve tended to get exceptional results with my Facebook Page, and Cost Per Action is no different.
 I’ve spent an average of $.27 per action — mostly being Page Likes.

 But don’t set $.27 as your threshold for success or failure.
 It all depends on the goals of your action, your industry, the target audience, etc. If your ad is for app installs or an RSVP for a fundraising event, you may be more willing to spend a $1 or more.

 Quick Tip: This is an important metric, but be wary of results that seem too good to be true.
 Optimized ads — particularly targeted outside of the US and Canada — have been known to attract bots.
 So even if you’re spending $.05 per Like, is it really worth it if you’re bringing in bots?
 I think not.

 If I had a larger budget, I’d dedicate more towards Facebook advertising — both on engaging current Fans and reaching new ones.
 But I find it’s a great way to continue progress, whether it be through growing or engaging.